Our pharmacy plans provide members with options for saving on the cost of their prescription drugs.

-- To file a claim for reimbursement of prescription costs use the Prescription Drug Reimbursement Form.
+- To file a claim for reimbursement use the Prescription Drug Reimbursement Form.

 If you offer a Kaiser plan, a Cigna Consumer-Directed Health Plan, an Anthem Blue Cross and Blue Shield Consumer-Directed Health Plan, or a fully-funded local or regional plan to your employees, pharmacy benefits are integrated into the medical plan.
 For information about prescription drug benefits with these plans, visit the plan websites below, or consult the plan handbook:

 Health benefits are offered through plans maintained by Church Pension Group Services Corporation (doing business as The Episcopal Church Medical Trust), 19 East 34th Street, New York, NY 10016.

 Unless otherwise noted, websites referenced herein that are outside the www.cpg.org domain are not associated with The Church Pension Fund and its affiliates (collectively, the Church Pension Group) and the Church Pension Group is not responsible for the content of any such websites.